YINI-lang/YINI-spec/YINI-Specification.md

 - **Clear End of Document:** YINI supports (only in stict-mode) a clear document terminator marker (`/END`).

 ## 1.5.
 Terminology
 The following key terms are used consistently throughout this specification.
-Understanding these terms will help interpret YINI’s grammar, structure, and semantics.
+Understanding these terms will help interpret YINI's grammar, structure, and semantics.

 | Term                     | Definition |
 |---------------------------|------------|